MGP-28/Insurgency-Salad-Mod/README.md

 This isn't currently working; It's meant for anyone to see how I implemented some features into the game and use as a base for their work

 Feel free to use any assets from this repository into your own projects.
-You can give credit, if you think it's appropriate
+You may give credit, if you think it's appropriate, but it's not required